Download a printable version of "Steps to Becoming a Cardinal" here!

 Even with these costs considered, Running Start remains an excellent opportunity for students to save time and money as they pursue higher education!

-Applicants for Summer/Fall quarter 2017 and later: once you have applied to Skagit Valley College and you receive notification that your application has been received, in mid-April you will receive an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
-This questionaire will help us learn more about your goals.
+Applicants for Summer/Fall quarter 2017 and later: once you have applied to Skagit Valley College and you receive notification that your application has been received, by May you will receive an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
+This questionnaire will help us learn more about your goals.

 Once you complete the application supplement, you will be able to log back into the SVC Application Portal to view your completed steps and what the next step is in your enrollment process.